jkalleberg/DV-TrioTrain/docs/about/about.md

 # DV-TrioTrain v0.8

-DeepVariant-TrioTrain (DV-TT) is an automated pipeline for extending DeepVariant (DV), a deep-learning-based germline variant caller.
-See the [original DeepVariant github page](https://github.com/google/deepvariant) to learn more about DeepVariant.

-<a name="background"></a>

 ## Background

 Default DeepVariant models were only trained on human data.
 Our work developing DeepVariant-TrioTrain (DV-TT) illustrates the limitations of applying models built exclusively with human-genome datasets in other species.
 Species-specific DeepVariant models exist for [mosquito genomes](https://google.github.io/deepvariant/posts/2018-12-05-improved-non-human-variant-calling-using-species-specific-deepvariant-models/), and the [endangered Kākāpō parot](https://www.biorxiv.org/content/10.1101/2022.10.22.513130v1.full).
 However, DV-TrioTrain is the first tool to reproducably expand training DV into non-human, mammalian genomes from multiple species.